 The Moscow Mule is one of the most popular cocktails in the world.
 Even those who typically don’t order mixed drinks have likely had a Moscow Mule on occasion.
-The refreshing blend of vodka, ginger beer and lime served in an ice-cold copper mug is just too perfect to pass up.
+The refreshing blend of vodka, ginger beer and lime served in an ice-cold copper mug is too perfect to neglect.
 But as with many classic cocktails, the Moscow Mule is ripe for experimentation, and over the years the original has spawned countless variations.

 The Gin-Gin Mule was created by Audrey Saunders at her New York bar Pegu Club, serving as a gateway gin drink for vodka lovers.
 The Kentucky Mule subs bourbon for vodka, appealing to fans of brown spirits.
 And the Mezcal Mule features—you guessed it—mezcal.